johnkeates/hibernate-filemaker-dialect/README.md

-## Integrating FileMaker with Spring JPA/Hibernate HowTo
+## Integrating FileMaker with Spring JPA/Hibernate

 The FileMakerDialect.class was cretaed by John Keates, Forked from: https://github.com/johnkeates/hibernate-filemaker-dialect